cristianoliveira/dotfiles/README.md

 # dotfiles
-It's just my dotfiles. :sunglasses: :sunglasses: :package:
+My dotfiles for setting up a new dev environment. :package: :sunglasses: :sunglasses: :package:

 # What do I use?